dokester/BayesicFitting/docs/Dimensions.md

 </table>

-    1 Find a starting point from walkers or phantoms above lowL 2 Find a random velocity from bounding box and size 3 set trial position = ( point + step )
+    1 Find a starting point from walkers or phantoms above lowL 2 Find a random step from bounding box and size
+    3 set n_trial = 0
+    4 Set trial position = ( point + step )
-    4 Calculate logL for trial
+    5 Calculate logL for trial
-    5 if succesful :
+    6 if succesful :
-        Store trial as phantom
+        a Store trial as phantom
-        Move to point = trial
+        b Move to point = trial
+        c Set n_trial = 0
-    6 elif not yet mirrored :
+    7 elif not yet mirrored :
-        Mirror the velocity on the local gradient
-        Set trial = ( trial + step )
+        a Mirror the step on the local gradient b Set trial = ( trial + step ) c Increase n_trial += 1
-        goto line 4
+        d Goto line 4
-    7 else :
+    8 else :
+        a Shrink the step
-        Reflect the velocity
+        b Reflect the step
+        c Increase n_trial += 1
-        goto line 4
+        d Goto line 4
+    9 if n_trial > maxtrial
+        a Goto line 2
-    8 if enough steps :
+   10 if enough steps :
-        store point as new walker
+        a Store point as new walker
-        return
+        b Return
-    9 else :
+   11 else :
-        Perturb the velocity by some amount
-        Adapt size to success-to-failure ratio
+        a Perturb the step by some amount b Adapt size to success-to-failure ratio
-        goto line 3
+        c Goto line 3

     Variants at lines:
-    1 find starting point somewhat higher than lowL
-    6 find edge of likelihood constrained area and mirror there
+    1  Find starting point somewhat higher than lowL 7a Find edge of likelihood constrained area and mirror there

 <table><tr>
 <td style="width: 20px;">  </td>